Scam Sportsbook: Betway

-BetWay is an online bookmaker that was established in late 2006.
+Betway is an online bookmaker that was established in late 2006.
 Since their inception, they have been using all kinds of tactics to cheat players out of their winnings.
-Still, licensed in Malta by the Lottery and Gaming Commission (LGA), BetWay is still operating with a license that is in proper standing.
 Despite their long history of stealing of deposits, voiding of bets and bonuses, the LGA refuses to even suspend their license.
-These infractions were enough for BetWay, and their parent company, the Carmen Media Group to justify itself a D- rating by Sportsbook Review and a spot on the SBR Black List.
+These infractions were enough for Betway, and their parent company, the Carmen Media Group, to justify itself a D- rating by Sportsbook Review and a spot on the SBR Black List.

-BetWay soon started offering free plays to depositing players.
+Betway soon started offering free plays to depositing players.
 Once again, they were up to their old tricks.
 They confiscated the winnings of free-play bonuses for a number of bettors.
 Their reason?
-The bettors illegally bet using the “money method”, which they claim is a systematic process used to abuse free bet bonus offers at dozens of online sportsbooks.
+The bettors illegally bet using the “money method”, which they claim is a systematic process used to abuse free bet bonus offers at dozens of online bookies.

 The book had simply put this rule into effect so it would be able to seize winnings from profitable bettors, and collect on the deposits of losing bettors.
 It was all just a way to take back any deposit bonuses or profits from winning players.

 Betway then began to claim players had multiple accounts and began confiscating winnings.
 Once again, several players had lost their balances, and/or winnings just based on accounts being “linked” at least according to Betway.
 Again, little evidence was presented to the player, or to third party watchdog sites such as SBR.

 Throughout, 2010 Betway confiscated the funds in many accounts for dubious reasons and provided no evidence of these infractions.
 In some cases, Betway seized accounts of €1,000 or more, without giving the accused player a chance to even communicate with management!
 They simply took the funds in the account, and ceased all communication.